Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool that indexes the genome with an FM Index based on the Burrows-Wheeler Transform to keep memory requirements low for the alignment process.

-*Bowtie2* supports gapped, local and paired-end alignment modes and works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1).

 By default, Bowtie2 will perform a global end-to-end read alignment, which is best for quality-trimmed reads.
 However, it also has a local alignment mode, which will perform soft-clipping for the removal of poor quality bases or adapters from untrimmed reads.

 ---

+*Bowtie2* supports gapped, local and paired-end alignment modes and works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1).

 > _**NOTE:** Our reads are only 36 bp, so technically we should explore alignment Bowtie1 to see if it is better.
 However, since it is rare that you will have sequencing reads with less than 50 bp, we will show you how to perform alignment using Bowtie2._

-# Finding Bowtie2
+# Question: Finding Bowtie2

 How would you look for this on the cluster?